 "We'll go to the Market tomorrow, in search of a new book or something simple like that, just to get us out of the first few terraces," Wade begins, in a clear and deep voice.
 "We'll get in contact with a Guide and ask them to meet with you so they can lead you to the entrance of Guardia."
 He looks over at Byron with a solemn stare.
 "We may need you to create a distraction if we come across a patrol."

 "What are you going on about—" I begin, while moving my gaze over all of them.

 "Why am I always the one that has to create a distraction?"
 Byron huffs, almost pouting and nods to the fireplace where Poe is feeding more wood into the fire.
 "He's the most distracting.
 He looks like one of the Old Ones."

-Poe stands with his hands forming into fist, letting out a low growl.
-He hates being described as an Old Ones; he finds it demeaning.
+Poe stands with his hands forming into fists, letting out a low growl.
+He hates being compared to an Old One; he finds it demeaning.